Tim Butler (politician)

-Timothy J. Butler (born March 20, 1967) is a Republican member of the Illinois House of Representatives representing the 87th district since March 3, 2015.
+Timothy J. Butler (born March 20, 1967) was a Republican member of the Illinois House of Representatives representing the 87th district since March 3, 2015.
 The 87th district includes all or portions of Sangamon, Menard, Logan and Tazewell counties in Central Illinois.

 Pre-legislative life and career

 Timothy J. Butler was born March 20, 1967.
 Butler graduated from Eastern Illinois University in 1990 with a Bachelor of Arts degree in Political Science.
 After graduating college he worked as a staff assistant for the United States House Committee on Education and Labor until 1994.
 He was the communications director for Congressman Ray LaHood from 1995 to 2009.
 He worked as the Director of Marketing for Saint John's Hospital from 2009 to 2012.
 From 2012 to 2015 he served as an advisor and District Chief of Staff to Representative Rodney Davis.

 Illinois House of Representatives

 On February 28, 2015, Republican incumbent Rich Brauer, resigned to accept an appointment to a position as an Assistant Secretary for the Illinois Department of Transportation.